reportico-web/laravel-reportico/README.md

-and point your browser at
+and then point your browser at

 http://laravel_url/public/index.php/reportico